 - Students who pass Advanced Placement math tests, however, consistently perform at the top of the rankings.

-- Students from Birmingham, Huntsville, and Tuscaloosa attended the three-week Advanced Placement Institute.
+- Students from Birmingham and Tuscaloosa attended the three-week Advanced Placement Institute.

-- Mentors from more than eight college campuses spent the month of June teaching our high school students.
+- Mentors from five college campuses spent the month of June teaching our high school students.

 - AP courses allow motivated students to take college-level classes taught in their local high schools.
-25% of high-school students in Alabama took at least one exam in 2013.
+32% of Alabama high school students graduating in 2015 took at least one AP exam during high school.

 - TOTALS SINCE